Robert Ley Publications

 This was an illustrated propaganda magazine which the Nazi Party published

-This edition features Hitler touring the newly launched Robert Ley on her maiden voyage.
+This edition features Hitler touring the newly launched Robert Ley on her Tirpitz launch voyage.

 Schiffe Menschen Schicksale Nr.
 98